 Tallinn

-Steeped in Medieval charm, yet always at the cutting edge of modernity, Tallinn offers today’s travellers plenty to see.
-The city is big enough and interesting enough to explore for days, but also small and compact enough to give you the full Tallinn experience in just a few hours.Find your trip
+Steeped in Medieval charm yet always on the cutting edge of modernity, Tallinn offers today’s travellers plenty to see.
+This city, intriguing enough to explore for days on end, yet compact enough to capture in just a few hours, promises an unforgettable journey through time.
+Immerse yourself in Tallinn's unique blend of old and new.Find your trip

-What makes this easily the most picturesque of Old Town's lanes particularly interesting is that it's home to the St. Catherine's Guild, a collection of craft workshops where artists use traditional methods to create and sell glassware, hats, quilts, ceramics, jewelry, hand-painted silk and other wares.
+What makes this easily the most picturesque of Old Town's lanes particularly interesting is that it's home to the St Catherine's Guild.
+This narrow alleyway features a collection of craft workshops where artists use traditional methods to create and sell glassware, hats, quilts, ceramics, jewellery, hand-painted silk and other wares.
+Stop at one of the cosy cafes, too.

-This impressive 13th-century church houses a museum dedicated to church art, displaying medieval burial stones, exquisite alarpieces and Tallinn’s most famous painting, 15th-century artist Bernt Notke’s eerie composition, Dance with Death.
+This impressive 13th-century church houses a museum dedicated to church art, displaying medieval burial stones, exquisite altarpieces and Tallinn’s most famous painting, 15th-century artist Bernt Notke’s eerie composition, Dance with Death.
 The building's acoustics also make it a prime concert venue, with organ or choir performances held here most weekends.
-Entrance is free with Tallinn Card.

 The viewing platform on the north side of Toompea hill sits visibly on the limestone cliff.
 On the right you'll see the Town Wall with its defensive towers.
 On the left lies Kalamaja and Pelgulinn areas with Railway Station as landmark.
 Winding series of steps, built in 1903, lead down the cliff face to Nunne Street and Shnelli park below.

 This spectacular, onion-domed structure perched atop Toompea Hill is Estonia's main Russian Orthodox cathedral.
 Built in 1900, when Estonia was part of the tsarist Russian empire, the cathedral was originally intended as a symbol of the empire's dominance.
-The church's towers' hold Tallinn's most powerful bell ensemble, consisting of 11 bells, including the largest in Tallinn.
+The church towers hold Tallinn's most powerful bell ensemble, consisting of 11 bells, including the largest in Tallinn.

 With 1.9km of its original city wall still standing, Tallinn boasts one of Europe’s best preserved medieval fortifications together with 20 defensive towers.
 In fact, a large part of what gives Old Town its fairy tale charm is the system of walls and towers that surrounds it.